rajnishcoder/learn-python/README.md

-# python-test
+# learn python
-The repo for learning python
+For learning python